 If the $1,470 /year price tag is out of your range, there are a number of free solutions that offer comparable features.
 Most notable among them are FreeCAD, OnShape, and nanoCAD.

-To learn more about free CAD software, check out our article, 30 Best Free CAD Software Tools (Free 2D/3D CAD Programs)
+To learn more about free CAD software, check out our article, 30 Best Free CAD Software Tools (2D/3D CAD Programs)

 One of the best free alternatives to AutoCAD for sure.
 FreeCAD is an open-source and highly extensible free 3D CAD software.
 Its range of features can even stand comparison with commercial software like Autodesk’s program, since it offers full parametric modeling.